Tam Chik Sum

-Tam Chik Sum is a Hong Kong wheelchair fencer.
+Tam Chik Sum (born 15 December 1987) is a Hong Kong wheelchair fencer.
 He won the silver medal in the men's épée B event at the 2012 Summer Paralympics held in London, United Kingdom.
 He also competed in the men's sabre B event.
 He also competed at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

 He competed at several editions of the IWAS Wheelchair Fencing World Championships, including 2010, 2011 and 2013, as well as various regional competitions.
 He won one of the bronze medals at this competition in 2013.
 He won the silver medal in the men's épée B event at the 2016 IWAS Asian Wheelchair Fencing Championships.